TikTok Publishing and Upload Troubleshooting Guide

 Reconnect the correct account using your TikTok credentials.

-If it still fails, try reconnecting from the Metricool mobile app.
+If reconnection fails from the browser, try the Metricool mobile app.

 TikTok doesn't allow auto-publishing all content types through its API.
 You'll need manual publishing if your post includes: